 - Fully integrated with all the development tools.

-- Has smart code editing feature with auto-complete feature.
+- Has a smart code editing feature with an auto-complete feature.

 - Netbeans has an Ant-based project system.

 Also, Read: 5 Best Open Source IDEs For Python Developers

 Eclipse is another free open-source IDE for Java developers.
 It is an ideal integrated development environment for Java programming.
 Using Eclipse, you can create any Java application that can run on any platform.
 Either on the web, mobile, or desktop.
 Apart from Java, Eclipse supports other languages such as C, PHP, Perl, Python, and Ruby.

 Although it was initially meant for Java, today it has a wide range of applications.
 It supports various plugins and extensions for other languages.
 It gives developers free access to many plugins.
 It also enjoys a broad community of developers.

 - Eclipse supports the latest Java technologies